Do you feel like a fraud and know that one day you will be ‘caught out?’

 “But I know that I am a fraud.
 I know that I am incompetent, inadequate and a fake.”

-Okay, I won’t argue the fact with you, but I will help you to look at it objectively.
+Okay, I won’t argue with you, but I will help you look at it objectively.

 How do you know you are a fraud?
 This is not a rhetorical question.
 I am asking you.
 Take a moment and come up with some answers.